Porsche 804: Racing history

 The 1962 French Grand Prix was held on 8 July at Rouen-Les-Essarts rather than Reims.
+Now it was Ferrari that did not field any cars because of a metalworkers strike in Italy.
 Gurney qualified his 804 in sixth place, and Bonnier's sat ninth.
-Ferrari did not field any cars because of a metalworkers strike, Jim Clark's Lotus dropped out on lap 33 with steering/suspension problems and Graham Hill's BRM fell out due to a fuel-injection problem.
+Jim Clark's Lotus dropped out on lap 33 with steering/suspension problems and Graham Hill's BRM fell out due to a fuel-injection problem.
 Gurney won the race with an average speed of 163.98 kph, having lapped Tony Maggs' second-place Cooper.
 Bonnier retired on lap 42 of 54 with a failed fuel pump.

 A week later, Gurney and Bonnier drove their 804s in the 1962 Solitude Grand Prix at the Solitude track near Stuttgart.
 In this non-World-Championship event, Gurney led from start to finish, and Bonnier finished second.

 At the 1962 British Grand Prix on 21 July at Aintree, Gurney and Bonnier qualified sixth and seventh respectively.
 During the race the clutch in Gurney's 804 began to slip, but the car still managed a ninth-place finish.
 Bonnier recovered from a poor start, but later retired with gearbox trouble.

 At the 1962 German Grand Prix on 5 August at the Nürburgring's Nordschleife track, Gurney started from the pole position in the rain.
 He only held the lead until the third lap, when he was passed by Graham Hill.
 On lap five the battery in Gurney's car came loose.
 While wedging the battery against the bulkhead with his foot to keep it from shorting, Gurney ran wide on a corner, allowing Surtees past.
 Gurney's Porsche finished third behind Hill's BRM and John Surtees' Lola.
 Bonnier finished seventh.

 On 12 August Bonnier drove an 804 in the 1962 Kanonloppet at Karlskoga Motorstadion in Sweden, where he placed third.
 Bonnier and the 804 also appeared at the Ollon-Villars hill-climb held in Switzerland on 25 and 26 August.
 Competing in the 1100–1599 cc Racing class, driver and car set a new record of 107.5 kph.